johncobb/optima/stream/radix/README.md

 ```

-Our goal is to radix encode the vehicle identification number to a 14 byte radix representation.
-The wmi consisting of the first three characters is radix encoded to a uint16_t, the vds encoded to a uint32_t and serial uint64_t respectively.
-This compresses the vin from 17 down to 14 bytes.

 The encoding method converts the vin from the ASCII base set to base 33.
 The valid characters of a vin are 0-9...A-Z excluding I, O, and Q. This gives us 33 base characters to work with.
 Cutting down from the original ASCII set also prevents the radix from winding up to exceptionaly large numbers which can overflow the desired data type.
 ```c++